KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 - **QuadraTrack**, a Single Mono Input track to 4 outputs with controls and options (or 4x4 matrix...)
 - **QuadraMaster**, An master output section with 4 audio inputs/outputs with effects, limiter and options
-- **QuadraPlayer**, a 4 tracks sequencer, recorder/player, audio/midi from files, with 4 audio channel and 16 Midi channel
+- **QuadraEngine**, a 4 tracks sequencer, recorder/player, audio/midi from files, with 4 audio channel and 16 Midi channel

 I can consider this project as a WIP (work in progress), files will be updated on major upgrades without deadline until the complete documentation will be published. it start with a pdf format for printing purpose and a set of files, organized by chapters.